stacklane/docs/🗄/Article/models/images.md

 ## Postprocess

 The image has been processed and is now in its final stored state.
-Processing includes rescaling, auto-orientation correction based EXIF data, and removal of all EXIF data (GPS location, etc).
+Processing includes rescaling, EXIF orientation correction, [safety scanning](#unsafe), and removal of potentially identifiable EXIF data (GPS location, etc).

 # Utilities